 If possible, don’t make any big life changing decisions during this time.

-If you are struggling with the grieving process, please find a grief support group.
+If you are struggling, find a grief support group.

 You can find these groups through hospice, your local hospitals or local churches.
 Being in a group of others who are going through what you are and who have an idea of what you are feeling can be really helpful!

 Do your best each day and know that you will be okay.